cdeanj/nextflow-tychus/tychus-docs/installation.rst

 Pull Images
 -----------
-Before we pull, let's understand what Docker images and containers are.
-You can think of a Docker image as a class, similar to what you see in programming languages like Java, C++, or Python.
-Classes have attributes.
-In our case, these attributes will be our dependencies (i.e., IDBA, KmerGenie, Prokka, etc..).
-Furthermore, we know that an instance of a class is an object.
-For our case, the object is the running container.
-To sum up, an image is a description of a class and a container is an instance of an object, or an instance of an image.

 If you wish to run the ``alignment`` pipeline you will need the latest ``tychus-alignment`` Docker image.

 .. code-block:: console